jensen9527/LightSwallow/README.md

 ## ⚙️ Usage

-Same as `nn.Module`, you could call StarTime and CalculusConv
+Same as `nn.Module`, you could call LightSwallow and CalculusConv

 ``````python
 from startime import StarTime, CalculusConv